ajoslin103/knex-mysqlssh-dialect/README.md

 In production I specify a JUMP_KEY environment variable to hold the contents of that same [private] local keyfile

+The SSH2 library works well with keys created with this shell command: ssh-keygen -m PEM -t rsa

 ## Credits

 This package would not have been possible with the fine work of the developers and maintainers of [at least] the following packages